OOOOOH BOOOOY!

 1) It is already too easy to cheat in regular schools - and being online or not really doesnt change that at all.

 Cheating, and likewise protecting against it (ie: policing) isnt the role of an institution of learning.
-The role of an institution of learning is to MAKE SURE ITS STUDENTS LEARN!
+The role of an institution of learning is to

 How can you call yourself an academic when you openly have no understanding of this?